mohanr/mohanr.github.io/_posts/2016-12-21-JoyOfOCaml.md

 We _take 2_ and drop the rest.

-Now we slide the window to the right.
+Now we slide the window to the right and drop the first element.

 {% highlight OCaml %}
 let slidewindow l x =